hero

 boxes Recognizing Brachycephalic Obstructive Airway Syndrome (BOAS): Signs and Symptoms

-• Difficulty breathing: Including increased respiratory effort, such as exaggerated chest movements and frequent panting.
+• Breathing difficulties: Including increased respiratory effort, such as exaggerated chest movements and frequent panting.

 • Loud snoring or snorting sounds: Even while resting or sleeping.